Reference

 Purpose

-Use this page when you need to decide whether a task should use run, script, or launch.
+Use this page when you need to decide whether a task should use run, script, command, or launch.

 The strong default for long-running service processes is launch.kind: command.